-All animals shall be considered unvaccinated unless a documented medical record exists.
-Special R consideration shall be given to animals with medical conditions, pregnant animals and animals less than 4 weeks old.
+B. All animals shall be considered unvaccinated unless a documented medical record exists.
+Special consideration shall be given to animals with medical conditions, pregnant animals and animals less than 4 weeks old.

-Core vaccines may be administered at the time of intake for optimum disease control. С.
+C. Core vaccines should be administered at the time of intake for optimum disease control.